OpenLiberty/ci.maven/README.md

 ## Build

-Use Maven 3.x to build the Liberty plug-ins and archetypes.
+Use Maven 3.5.0 or later to build the Liberty plugins and archetypes.

-* `mvn install` : builds the plug-in and the archetypes.
+* `mvn install` : builds the plugin and the archetypes.
-* `mvn install -Poffline-its -DlibertyInstallDir=<liberty_install_directory>` : builds the plug-in and the archetypes and runs the integration tests by providing an existing installation.
+* `mvn install -Poffline-its -DlibertyInstallDir=<liberty_install_directory>` : builds the plugin and the archetypes and runs the integration tests by providing an existing installation.
-* `mvn install -Ponline-its -Druntime=<ol|wlp> -DruntimeVersion=<runtime_version>` : builds the plug-in and archetypes and runs the integration tests by downloading a new server.
-Set runtime to `ol` to run tests using the Open Liberty runtime, or `wlp` to run tests using the WLP Java EE 7 runtime.
+* `mvn install -Ponline-its -Druntime=<ol|wlp> -DruntimeVersion=<runtime_version>` : builds the plugin and archetypes and runs the integration tests by downloading a new server.
+Set runtime to `ol` to run tests using the Open Liberty runtime, or `wlp` to run tests using the WebSphere Liberty Java EE 7 runtime.

-## Plug-ins
+## Plugins

-### liberty-maven-plugin
+### Liberty Maven Plugin

-`liberty-maven-plugin` provides a number of goals for managing a Liberty server and applications.
+The Liberty Maven Plugin provides a number of goals for managing a Liberty server and applications.
+Maven 3.5.0 or later is recommended to use the Liberty Maven Plugin.

 #### Configuration

-To enable `liberty-maven-plugin` in your project add the following to your `pom.xml`:
+To enable Liberty Maven Plugin in your project add the following to your `pom.xml`:

 ```xml
 <project>